sadensmol/sadensmol.github.com/about.md

 * SVN,Git,Mercurial

-I've all needed equipment to test applications on Windows, Linux, Mac platforms as well as on Android or iPad devices.
+I've all needed equipment to test applications on Windows, Linux, Mac platforms as well as on Android or iOS devices.

 ![My home office]({{ site.url }}/images/my_home_office.jpg)
 {: .image-pull-right}